Famous

 “That year, Ralston met Benjamin Parks, Jr. and the two became business partners supplying horses and cows.
 Ralston moved to his own plot of land and married a woman of Cherokee descent named Elizabeth Kell in 1826."

-After Parks found gold in Georgia in 1828 - leading eventually to the Trail of Tears - Lewis found and minded gold on his property.
+After Parks found gold in Georgia in 1828 - leading eventually to the Trail of Tears - Lewis found and mined gold on his property.
 However, because of his Cherokee wife, the land had to be forfeited since Lewis was also on the Cherokee rolls.
 He joined a wagon trail to California after gold was discovered there, and made the brief stop in Colorado.
 Lewis wanted to stay, but the rest of the party wanted to continue west.

 “He spent few days, three perhaps, looking for gold in the creek which would eventually bear his name, according to local legend.
 Ralston had little success in California and returned to Dahlonega, a town in Lumpkin County Georgia in about 1851.”